PoseiDAT/schemas/README.md

 `validateSchema({ object, schema })` takes a Zod schema, not a JSON Schema document. `zod` is a runtime dependency.
 TypeScript `I*` types are inferred from those Zod schemas.

-JSON Schema consumers should bring their own validator (for example AJV) and load schemas from the published `lib/schema` tree, which is still the hand-authored draft-07 copy.
+JSON Schema consumers should bring their own validator (for example AJV with the 2020-12 dialect) and load schemas from the published `lib/schema` tree (JSON Schema 2020-12 generated from Zod).

 ## Breaking changes (0.1.0)